 Millions file for bankruptcy because of medical debt

 The Affordable Care Act, commonly known as Obamacare, will soon mean that millions more in New York and the rest of the nation will be covered by health insurance.
-Unfortunately, that does not always mean they will be protected from the burdens of huge medical bills.
+Unfortunately, that does not always mean they will be protected from the burdens of huge medical bills and medical debt.

 Medical debt is still considered the top cause of personal bankruptcy in the nation, more than credit card bills or mortgages.
 According to one report, 10 million Americans who have insurance will not be able to pay off their medical bills this year.
 According to the same report, 1.7 million American families will file for bankruptcy this year because of health expenses.